crypto101/book/building-blocks.rst

 A better, and much more popular scheme, is PKCS#5/PKCS#7 padding.

-PKCS#5, PKCS#7 and later CMS padding are all more or less the same idea [14]_.
+PKCS#5, PKCS#7 and later CMS padding are all more or less the same idea [#]_.
 Take the number of bytes you have to pad, and pad them with that many times the byte with that value.
 For example, if the block size is 8 bytes, and the last block has the three bytes ``12 34 45``, the block becomes ``12 34 45 05 05 05 05 05`` after padding.

+.. [#]
+   Technically, PKCS#5 padding is only defined for 8 byte block sizes, but the idea clearly generalizes easily, and it's also the most commonly used term.

 If the plaintext happened to be exactly a multiple of the block size, an entire block of padding is used.
 Otherwise, the recipient would look at